arnaud-ramey/multilaser_surveillance/README.md

 Parameters
 ----------

+  * `~auto_mode_timeout [seconds, double]`, default 10.
+    The time between switching automatically from map building to surveillance mode when in "auto" mode.

   * `~frames [string]`, default ```""```.
     Semi-colon-separated list of the frame of each 2D scan defined in ```~scan_topics```.
     Must be non empty and of the same size as ```~scan_topics```.